 Linguistic anthropology offers an ethnographic research focus that incorporates the formal analytical tools of linguistics with critical social and cultural theory and practice.
-Faculty members are actively involved in ethnographic research that addresses language and social justice issues as theoretical contributions to contemporary themes in linguistic anthropology.
-They are also committed to practical contributions to local communities dealing with social and cultural communicative processes that address stereotypes, structural inequalities, and the prospects of self-determination.
+Faculty member Dr. Bernard Perley is actively involved in ethnographic research that addresses language and social justice issues as theoretical contributions to contemporary themes in linguistic anthropology.
+Dr. Perley are also committed to practical contributions to local communities dealing with social and cultural communicative processes that address stereotypes, structural inequalities, and the prospects of self-determination.
 This programmatic initiative permits collaborative research and curricular development in museum studies, sociocultural research, archaeology, and physical anthropology.
-Faculty teach courses and conduct research in oral history and narrative, semiotics and representation, race and gender inequalities, language endangerment and revitalization, and language, new media, and emergent identities.
-Regional research foci include Milwaukee, New Orleans, and New Brunswick, Canada.
+Dr. Perley also teaches courses and conducts research in oral history and narrative, semiotics and representation, race and gender inequalities, language endangerment and revitalization, and language, new media, and emergent identities.
+Regional research foci include Milwaukee, the Great Lakes Watershed (Anishinaabe traditional territory), and New Brunswick, Canada.

-The linguistic anthropology program offers undergraduates research opportunities in Milwaukee (Walnut Way) and New Orleans.
-Furthermore, faculty encourage collaboration across the subfields as well as across disciplines such as Architecture, Art, and Linguistics and programs such as American Indian Studies, Hmong Studies, and Cultures and Communities.
+The linguistic anthropology program offers undergraduates research opportunities in Milwaukee and greater Wisconsin (collaboration with local American Indian communities) and New Orleans.
+Furthermore, the faculty encourage collaboration across the subfields as well as across disciplines such as Architecture, Art, and Linguistics and programs such as American Indian Studies, Hmong Studies, and Cultures and Communities.
 Undergraduates will learn and use ethnographic and linguistic theories and methods to design and complete their own linguistic anthropology research and thesis projects.

 Research interests and practices of the linguistic anthropology faculty include: